Planning for the Future

 Although there are minimum employer and employee contributions in the UK, some employees may expect higher employer contributions.
 As part of our benchmarking service, Goodwille can advise what is standard for your industry or the job role you are recruiting for.
-Goodwille provide two types of pension schemes, through our financial advisory arm, HFS Goodwille.
+Through our joint venture partner HFS Goodwille (a trading style of HFS Milbourne Financial Services Ltd) we can provide advice on the full range of pension schemes.
+HFS Milbourne is Authorised & Regulated by the Financial Conduct Authority.

 At Goodwille, we have our own umbrella pension scheme which gives smaller employers (this applies to our clients who have between 1 and 20 employees) the benefits of a larger pension scheme, but at a much lower cost.
 This is called the Affinity Scheme.
 With pension schemes being a legal requirement in the UK, and with contributions mandatory from both the employee and the employer no matter your size or scope (with the only exit plan being if your employee opts out), it’s an important area to get right!

 The benefits of the scheme include reduced administration costs and reductions in time and cost for setting up the scheme.

 Each of our clients has their own section and their contributions are managed on a case-by-case basis and the data protected and managed under GDPR .
 By pooling all of the employees from across each of our clients (whilst also retaining their separate entities) we are able to provide a more competitive scheme, as there are more employees, creating a larger pool and thus greater benefit to the employee.